We all know that dogs are a man’s best friend. Well, now dogs can be a skier’s best friend, and they might even save your life.

 Heres a first person view of a rescue scenario with #alpinedogs Walter.
 We try to train a lot with patrollers as â€œvictimsâ€.
 It helps to energize the dog, even at 8 years old!
 An interactive and animated reward is way better than a stinky wool sweater! @squawalpine #mysquawalpine

-In a life or death situation, that’s exactly the face I want to see while buried in the snow.
+In a life-or-death situation, that’s exactly the face I want to see while buried in the snow.

 Palisades Tahoe probably boasts the largest team of ski patrol dogs in the area, and rightfully so.
-With the large, robust terrain of backcountry mountain, it would be safe to assume that it would have a higher risk of inbound avalanches compared to other resorts.
+With the large, robust terrain of the backcountry mountain, it would be safe to assume that it would have a higher risk of inbound avalanches compared to other resorts.